braidn/Knowledge-Repo/TypeScript.md

   * example: `let myTuple: [string, number]; myTuple = ['braden', '22']`
 * Handy, especially when thinking about destructuring.
   * `let [name, age] = myTuple`

+### Method Overloading

+* More for documentation anything.
+* All possible params to the function are defined in the func header with no func block
+* The last or fallthrough func definition contains the func block that will fire for all of the func defined as 'headers'
+* There is also _no runtime overhead_ to overloaded funcs, it's all for the compiler

+### Literal Types

+* ex: `let bar: 'Hello'`
+  * in the above, the variable bar can only ever be assigned to the string Hello.
+* This is super powerful when combining with type unions because it creates a list of accepted values passable to the func.
+* Boolean and numbers can be used in this same fashion.

+### Readonly

+* Properties throughout any interface and class can be marked as `readonly`
+  * ex: `config: { readonly stripe_key: string }`
+* These readonly attributes are immune (blocked by the interpreter) from being mutated.
+  * In a kind of way this is a bit of free immutability without another library.
+* TS has a built in interface for Arrays called: `ReadonlyArray<T>` which will automatically create read only arrays

 [1]: http://www.typescriptlang.org/docs/handbook/tsconfig-json.html
 [2]: http://definitelytyped.org/